A Bus Conversion to Shelter the Homeless

 “Last March, an official Dignity Bus Community Launch with a ribbon-cutting by The Indian River County Chamber of Commerce was held” shares Mr. Zorbaugh.
 The area was large enough to hold the many local leaders, local observers, media, and friends of The Source who attended.

-Interior tours, a video of the making of the Bus (Click HERE to watch this video), speeches, a prayer for the Bus, and complimentary refresh-ments were included.
-This was an ideal oppor-tunity to communicate our mission of helping to transform lives in Indian River County and to share our important initiatives to the community that helps and supports us in a myriad of ways.”
+Interior tours, a video of the making of the Bus (Click HERE to watch this video), speeches, a prayer for the Bus, and complimentary refreshments were included.
+This was an ideal opportunity to communicate our mission of helping to transform lives in Indian River County and to share our important initiatives with the community that helps and supports us in a myriad of ways.”

-To that end, they are currently in the middle of packaging a Dignity Bus Tool-Kit.
-As typical as a franchise program, the Tool-Kit will allow people to design their own emergency shelter using a converted bus by following all the steps done by The Source.
-As soon as the Tool-Kit is complet-ed, interested parties will be able to obtain the information by visiting their website: www.iamthe-source.org.
+To that end, they are currently in the middle of packaging a Dignity Bus Tool Kit.
+As typical of a franchise program, the Tool Kit will allow people to design their own emergency shelter using a converted bus by following all the steps done by The Source.
+As soon as the Tool Kit is completed, interested parties will be able to obtain the information by visiting their website: www.iamthe-source.org.